GreyPoupon24/Robot/README.md

 Robot_Base_with_joystick.c is for giving the user manual control of the robot's movement

+Robot_Base.mk is a makefile to be used for compiling the robot's code and flash loading it onto the PIC32

 code1_loadcell.ino is arduino code to be loaded onto an atmega to classify coins with a load cell and display on an LCD